Tuning Dirac nodes with correlated d-electrons in BaCo_{1-x}Ni_{x}S_{2}: Observation of Dirac states in BaNiS

 We begin with the undoped sample BaNiS$_2$.
-In Fig.~\ref{fig:fig1}(c), we represent a three dimensional ARPES map of the BZ for the high symmetry directions.
+In Fig.~\ref{fig:fig1}(d), we represent a three dimensional ARPES map of the Brillouin zone (BZ) for the high symmetry directions.
 Along $\Gamma - M$, we observe linearly dispersing bands and -within ARPES resolution- gapless nodes at the Fermi level $E_F$.
 The Fermi surface reveals two pairs of such Dirac-like crossings related to each other by the time-reversal and by the two-fold rotation axis $C_2$ of the $C_{2v}$ little group for the $\ka$-vectors along $\Gamma - M$.
-The Dirac nodes lie on the $\sigma_d$ reflection planes and extend along the $k_z$ direction piercing the whole Brillouin zone (BZ).
-This is qualitatively different from other topological node-line semimetals known to date, like Cu$_3$NPd \cite{Kim2015,yu2015topological}, Ca$_3$P$_2$ \cite{Xie2015} and ZrSiS \cite{Schoop2016}, where the nodal lines are circles developing around high-symmetry points.
+The Dirac nodes lie on the $\sigma_d$ reflection planes and extend along the $k_z$ direction piercing the whole BZ, unlike other topological node-line semimetals known to date, like Cu$_3$NPd \cite{Kim2015,yu2015topological}, Ca$_3$P$_2$ \cite{Xie2015} and ZrSiS \cite{Schoop2016}, where the nodal lines form closed areas around high-symmetry points.

-As one can see in Fig.~\ref{fig:fig1}(d), along the $\Gamma - M$ direction, the linearly dispersing bands remain isolated up to about $E-E_F = -0.35$ eV.
-Unlike graphene, these bands create an oval-shaped section on the constant energy maps near the Fermi level (see Fig.~\ref{fig:fig1}(c)).
-This asymmetry, clearly visible in Fig.~\ref{fig:fig1}(d), arises from the tilted type-I nature of the Dirac cone, to be discussed below.
-The linear bands present no dispersion when changing $k_z$: as shown in the Supplementary Material (Fig.~S1) the Dirac point remains pinned almost at the Fermi level - about 30 meV above - and its wave vector is fixed along the $\Gamma (Z) - M (A)$ direction.
-This absence of dispersion indicates the 2D nature of the Dirac cones.
+As one can see in Fig.~\ref{fig:fig1}(e), along the $\Gamma - M$ direction, the linearly dispersing bands remain isolated up to about $E-E_F = -0.35$ eV.
+These bands create an oval-shaped section on the constant energy maps near the Fermi level (see Fig.~\ref{fig:fig1}(d)).
+This asymmetry, clearly visible in Fig.~\ref{fig:fig1}(e), arises from the tilted type-I nature of the Dirac cone.
+The model Hamiltonian explaining the low-energy spectrum of the linearly dispersing bands observed experimentally is described in the Supporting Information (SI), c.f.
+Sec.~S1.
+The linear bands present no \AG{$k_z$ dispersion,} as shown in the SI (Sec.~S2 and Fig.~S2).
+The absence of dispersion is an indication of the 2D nature of the Dirac cones.
+The Dirac point remains pinned almost at the Fermi level - about 30 meV above - and its wave vector is fixed along the $\Gamma (Z) - M (A)$ direction.
+Here, the Dirac point position is obtained by extrapolating the ARPES data.
+These values are in perfect agreement with those directly measured in a recent pump-probe experiment \cite{Nil2020}.